open-craft/DoneXBlock/README.md

 benefit of learners on all platforms, and ultimately, the industry as a whole if we had consistency of experience between platforms where convenient.

+This now includes some styling and wording tweaks from Stanford.